jerhon/honlsoft-v2/blog/2022/2022-02-18-software-architecture-clean-architecture.md

 It's complicated.

-In clean architecture, it becomes much easier.
+In clean architecture, it becomes much more simple.
+The infrastructure layer implements the interfaces a use case need to do it's job.

 Here's a set of classes in their application layer or component.
 Arrows point towards dependencies.